 I’m a nerd for science.

 I take a very scientific approach to everything I do.
 It’s just the way I was built.
-And so when it comes to learning how to run faster, I’m very scientific about it as well.
+So when it comes to increasing your stride length and learning how to run faster, I’m very scientific about it as well.

 Imagine yourself breaking into a sprint…